fastapi-users/fastapi-users/docs/configuration/router.md

 # Router

 We're almost there!
-The last step is to configure the `FastAPIUsers` object that will wire the database adapter, the authentication class and the user model to expose the FastAPI router.
+The last step is to configure the `FastAPIUsers` object that will wire the database adapter, the authentication class and the user models to expose the FastAPI router.

 ## Configure `FastAPIUsers`